SKS: United States

 Civilian-owned Chinese Norinco SKS with bayonet and cleaning rod removed.

 Initially, the SKS was a rarity in the US, with the only examples being souvenirs brought back by returning veterans of the Vietnam War.
 Beginning in 1988, thousands of surplus and newly manufactured Chinese Type 56 carbines were imported in the US.
-Russia also began exporting the SKS to the US during the early 1990s as well.
+Russia, after the collapse of the USSR, also began exporting the SKS to the US during the early 1990s as well.

 Due to the high volume of initial imports, the SKS became one of the most affordable centerfire rifles available to American sports shooters, retailing for as little as $70 per weapon in the early 1990s.
 Dale Armstrong, a former firearms tracking analyst with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), commented on the volume of cheap surplus weapons, naming the SKS and Type 56 carbines specifically alongside Makarov and TT-33 type pistols: "A firearm of that quality could not be made for the price it was being sold.
 The people selling these firearms in the former Soviet bloc countries assumed control of these stockpiles after the fall of communism ... [therefore] they had no manufacturing cost.
 These weapons were pure profit, so they could afford to sell them at a low price and in bulk."

 Between 1988 and 1998, several million SKS carbines exported from China and the former Soviet Union were sold on the commercial market in the US.